 At last we get to hear Queequeg’s backstory.
 He’s the son of a king on a non-existent Pacific island.
 “It is not down in any map,” Ishmael informs us, “true places never are.”
 Whatever, dude.

 Basically, Queequeg decided one day after an encounter with some white men who came by on a ship that he’d like to visit Christendom, learn what he can, and return to his people to help engender some kind of cultural exchange.
 So, he managed with great difficulty to convince the captain of the ship to take him to America.
 But soon he came to realize that white Christians could be cruel and venal and that this wasn’t his world.
 But then, neither was his home island, anymore.
 He felt he was too Christianized to rightly ascend his father’s throne.
-Thus, he is a man of the sea: a skilled harpooner who can live nationlessly aboard whaling vessels until such a time when he feels it’s right to go home.
+Thus, he is a man without a country: a seafarer who can live nationlessly aboard whaling vessels until such a time when he feels it’s right to go home.

 Chapter 13: Wheelbarrow